Replacement Cost vs. 100% Replacement Cost (Guaranteed, Extended, or Unlimited): The Difference That Could Cost You Hundreds of Thousands

 - Check for agent misrepresentation.If your agent represented that you had guaranteed replacement cost or “full coverage,” document the representations and consult an attorney.

 - Maximize every other coverage.
-Even if your Coverage A is exhausted, you may have untapped coverage under Coverage B (other structures), Coverage C (personal property), Coverage D (additional living expenses), and ordinance and law coverage.
+Even if your dwelling coverage is exhausted, you may have untapped coverage under Other Structures coverage, personal property coverage, Loss of Use coverage (additional living expenses), and ordinance and law coverage.
 A Public Adjuster can help identify and recover all available benefits.

 - File a complaint with the California Department of Insurance.
 If the insurer used a deficient replacement cost estimator, this may constitute a violation of regulatory standards.
 See our guide on filing a CDI complaint.